 - Strong segmentation for targeting specific customer cohorts

-- Automation that actually closes the loop (follow-ups, routing)
+- Automation closes the loop on detractor responses without manual intervention

 Retently Cons

-- Survey design customization is tighter than specialist research tools
+- Survey design customization is tighter than research-grade platforms

 Retently Pricing